VODAN-Development/Thinx/docs/ARCHITECTURE.md

-# New Architecture: Containerized Flask + Vue.js Application
+# Architecture: Containerized Flask + Vue.js Application

 ## Overview

 This document describes the refactored architecture for the Data Science in Practice application, transitioning from a monolithic Flask application to a modern containerized microservices architecture.

 ## Architecture Diagram